waldyrious/abyss/readme.md

 First install:

 1. [RethinkDB](http://rethinkdb.com/)
 2. Preferrably the latest https://iojs.org/en/index.html , but you can use Node 0.12 if you need to.
-Note that iojs is becoming the new node.js.
+Note that iojs is getting merged back into node and is becoming the next version of node.js.

 On Mac...